 PROVIDENCE, R.I.
-(WPRI) – A newly formed advocacy group launched its public campaign Thursday for the forthcoming Raimondo-Chafee pension bill, trumpeting a list of well-connected supporters and deep pockets to match.
+(WPRI) – A newly formed advocacy group launched its public campaign Thursday for Gov. Lincoln Chafee and Treasurer Gina Raimondo’s forthcoming pension bill, trumpeting a list of well-connected supporters and deep pockets to match.

 Engage Rhode Island placed advertisements in Thursday’s Providence Journal and on the radio to mark the unveiling of its website, EngageRI.org, which was registered Sept.
 6. The 501(c)4 nonprofit has no paid staff but has hired a team of consultants led by Providence public-relations agency Duffy & Shanley, said Jon Duffy, the firm’s president.

 Engage Rhode Island has a six-figure budget to tap into during the coming weeks as the General Assembly debates the Raimondo-Chafee bill in the special session set for October, Duffy said.
 He declined to reveal the group’s list of contributors, noting that federal rules for 501(c)4 organizations don’t require them to do so.

 “We respect the privacy of our contributors and we’re not going to sell, rent or share our list of supporters,” Duffy told WPRI.com.
 “Our board of directors and our coalition members are out there, and if you’ve looked at our advocacy it’s positive; it’s not negative.
 So we’re not hiding behind some organization.
 We’re transparent.”